hortonworks/structor/README.md

 You are encouraged to contribute new working profiles that can be shared by others.

+There is also a tool for creating profiles in `bin/profile-builder.py` that will create a profile file for you.
+Its command line switches allow you to determine cluster size, whether the cluster is secure, and which modules are in your cluster.
+Running `profile-builder.py -h` will return a list of available options.

 The types of control knob in the profile file are:
 * nodes - a list of virtual machines to create
 * security - a boolean for whether kerberos is enabled